MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

     createFileIfNotExists(ACCOUNTS_FILE_NAME, false);

-    // Load the list of objects from the JSON file or set the list to
+    // Load the list of objects from the JSON file or if the file is empty,
-    // empty if the file is empty.
+    // set the list to empty.

     const accountsList = loadObject(ACCOUNTS_FILE_NAME) || [];